-“Innovation Insight” is a blog series written by SRC’s CEO and President, Dr. Laurier Schramm, which aims to shed light on the importance of innovation in driving economic, societal and environmental growth.
+“Innovation Insight” is a blog series written by SRC’s President Emeritus, Dr. Laurier Schramm, which aims to shed light on the importance of innovation in driving economic, societal and environmental growth.
 This is the fifth story in a sub-series about SRC’s evolution over the past 70 years.

 It was very natural that Canada’s research and technology organizations (RTOs), as they came into being early in the 20th century, would become interested in the economic impacts of their work.

 Unfortunately, they did not have a way to measure them, beyond assessing the impacts of selected specific projects or programs.
 They uniformly believed, however, that the impacts of some of those specific projects, for which impact numbers were available, were so large that they would easily pay for all the other projects, of lesser or unknown impact.

 By the end of the century, better tools were being developed.
 A pioneer in this area was the Alberta Research Council (ARC) of the late 1990s.
 By the early 2000s, SRC had picked up where ARC left off by adopting, adapting, and then extending the original ARC approach.

 SRC’s work has demonstrated that a combination of overall impact assessments and specific case studies can provide insights into the economic and social value, and return on investment, of effective applied research and development (R&D) programs.

 Assessment Tool for Economic Impacts

 SRC’s approach involves an R&D impact assessment tool that can be conducted annually, and relies on “the voice of the customer” to provide inputs that can be aggregated and scaled-up.
 This assessment can be used to provide conservative annual estimates of R&D return on investment.
 By continuing to make annual assessments since its original adoption in 2002-03, we have also been able to follow trends and to calculate cumulative impacts.